 Exposure to Emerging Markets with Lower Risk?
 Think about Europe

-If one thinks of the S&P 500 Index, which is made up of companies that derive less than two-thirds of their weighted-average revenues from inside the U.S., it evidently has massive global exposure.
-Some might even argue that these firms are so globally exposed that international investments aren’t needed.
+This is one factor that has drawn investors to focus on the S&P 500 Index, which derives less than two-thirds of its weighted average revenues from inside the United States.4 Some might argue that these firms are so globally exposed that international investments aren’t needed.

-The risk of avoiding international investments is that there may be valuation opportunities beyond one’s home market.
-Over long periods of time, one of the most important drivers of return comes from one’s starting valuation.
-Emerging market equities continue to be one of the least expensive regional equity markets in the world.
+We think that the risk of this approach is that there may be valuation opportunities existing beyond the U.S. market that could be missed.
+Emerging market equities, for example, remain one of the least expensive regional equity markets in the world.

 The Rise of Revenue-Based Investing